Clintonnick3/Customer_Conversion_prediction_with-imbalance-data/README.md

 The data was loaded and preprocessed - cleaned.

 Data Visualization was done and Exploratory Data Analyis was done to take some meaningful insights.

-It was a highly imbalanced data with less than 13% of the data in the subscribed category.
+It was a highly imbalanced data with less than 11% of the data in the subscribed category.

 Data was balanced using SMOTE and Combined balancing techniques.

 Data was fitted in Logistic regression.
 The AUROC score was good.
 But the domain side of the data needed a decent F1 score to build a reliable model.

-Comparison and tuning of the models was done uisng Pycaret.
-Feature importances were analysed.
+Feature importances were analysed for Decision Tree and XG-Boost classifiers.